 Upon returning to Canada, I started college and did exceptionally well.
 It’s incredible how much of a difference having a plan and goal can make when it comes to school.
 After college, I got my first job at a startup, and I was so excited about the opportunity, but I quickly realized I wasn’t cut out for that environment and got laid off.

 After that soul-crushing experience, I found another job and continued on with my life as a web developer.
 I have since had multiple jobs, gotten married and had a kid.

 Over the years, I have kept up my reading habit and have read close to 200 books, an accomplishment for anyone, but especially impressive for someone who couldn’t read till they were 14.
 Over the years, I have had so many life experiences, that I should be twice my age.

 My experiences and all that I have read inspired me to write a book about How to Live a Meaningful Life.
 I know it is an ambitious goal, but something I am certainly qualified to talk about given all my adventures and experiences.

-If you are curious about my book, you can get a physical copy on Amazon, or download a digital copy at How to be Amazing a Manifesto.
+If you are curious about my book, you can get a copy on Amazon.

 Thanks for reading about all my ideas and I appreciate your support.